Downloading the software¶

 Luceda Control Center is the central location to manage your installation, consult documentation and samples, and so on.
 It can be launched after installing the software, or by selecting the application from the start menu as explained in the previous step (currently, Luceda Control Center only works on Windows).
 Below we show the different options offered by Luceda Control Center:

-The Start tab contains six buttons:
+The Start tab contains starting points for the following categories:

 The User license tab contains the Luceda Photonics license.
 Contact us tab contains general information about Luceda Photonics and explains how to get support.